 Mandatory orientation required prior to enrollment.
 Visit sdcce.edu/job-training/information-technology.

 Server virtualization--using software to simulate a computer system--is a highly valued skill in today's workplace.
 This course prepares you to administer a vSphere infrastructure for an organization of any size and will form a foundation of knowledge for most other VMware technologies in the software-defined data center.
 Topics Include:

 - " vSphere environment

-- Virtual networks & infrastructure
+- " Virtual networks & infrastructure

 - " Virtual machines

 - " vMotion migration

 - " High Availability and Fault Tolerance

-- " DRS clusters and scalabilitu
+- " DRS clusters and scalability

 Classes are free.

-Receive certificate by completing two courses: COMP 651 Virtual Datacenter 1 COMP 652 Virtual Datacenter 2 ICOM ACADEMY San Diego College of Continuing Education (SDCCE) has built a new fully online educational program to provide adult learners in California with a fast, free, flexible job training and extensive career placement services.
+Receive certificate by completing two courses: COMP 651 Virtual Datacenter 1 COMP 652 Virtual Datacenter 2 HELP YOUR CAMPUS STAY SAFE ALL MUST WEAR A MASK WHEN ON CAMPUS If you don't have a mask, we'll be happy to provide one for you ICOM ACADEMY San Diego College of Continuing Education (SDCCE) has built a new fully-online educational program to provide adult learners in California with a fast, free, flexible job training and extensive career placement services.
 ICOM Academy (Interactive Competency-based Online Microcredentialing Academy) offers career education options including Small Business Entrepreneurship and Information Technology.
-Visit www.sdcce.edu/icom for details.
+Visit sdcce.edu/icom for details.